 The Annual Tasting, “A Toast to 2012,” is Sunday, August 9 at Silverado Resort & Spa, Napa.
 Further information and Seminar tickets as well as our co-sponsored Books on Wine Event follow.

 We look forward to having you us join us at each and every event.

-25th Annual Wine Seminar, "Winemaking in Two Worlds: France and Napa"
+25th Annual Wine Seminar, "Winemaking in Two Worlds: Napa Valley and France: Burgundy and Bordeaux"